Conditions InDepth: Schizophrenia

 by Amy Scholten, MPH

 Schizophrenia is a lifelong mental health problem.
-People with it may have a hard time knowing what is real and what is not (psychosis).
-Reality is distorted by hearing voices not heard by others, or believing that other people are reading their minds, controlling their thoughts, or plotting to harm them.
-These symptoms may leave them afraid and withdrawn.
-People with schizophrenia can also have disorganized speech and behavior, a hard time with emotions, lack of interest, and problems with day to day tasks.
-Despite this, many people can live full lives with proper, ongoing treatment.
+It causes psychosis, having a hard time knowing what is real and what is not.
+People with schizophrenia may hear voices not heard by others, or believe that other people can read their minds, control their thoughts, or plot to harm them.
+It can also cause disorganized speech and behavior, and problems with emotions and day to day tasks.
+Left untreated, schizophrenia may leave people afraid and withdrawn.
+Proper ongoing treatment can help people live full lives.

 Holder SD, Wayhs A. Schizophrenia.
 Am Fam Physician.
 2014;90(11):775-782.